-- 1. Download the Airstream Smart Control app from the Apple© App Store or Google® Play Store. - 2.
+- 1. Download the Airstream Smart Control app. - 2.
 Create a user account.
 Only one account can be paired to your Airstream at a time, however, you may use multiple devices with the same account. - 3.
-Confirm the Wi-Fi key switch is turned "on" next to the router in the front overhead cabinet. - 4.
-Follow the pairing process in the app to connect to your Airstream.
+Confirm the Wi-Fi key switch is turned "on" next to the router in the front overhead cabinet. - Follow the pairing process in the app to connect to your Airstream.
 The sticker containing the QR code is located in the front overhead cabinet.
 Do not remove this label as you will need it to re-pair the trailer if necessary.
 You are now ready to begin your adventure.